Pedro Torres-Ayuso, PhD

 Lab Overview

-The Torres-Ayuso laboratory conducts basic and translational research to (1) identify new therapeutic targets, primarily protein kinases, and (2) overcome mechanisms of therapy resistance in lung and head and neck cancers, specifically, squamous cell carcinomas (LSCC and HNSCC).
+The Torres-Ayuso laboratory conducts basic and translational research focused on (1) identifying new therapeutic targets, primarily protein kinases, and (2) overcoming mechanisms of therapy resistance in lung and head and neck cancers, specifically, squamous cell carcinomas (LSCC and HNSCC).
 Our scientific mission is to advance new precision medicine strategies, also known as targeted therapies, in LSCC and HNSCC.

 Educational Background